top of page

 Right across Marienplatz is this 11th-century cathedral that has very beautiful interiors.

-The inside of the church is simply stunning, we simply sat and marvelled at the interiors for about half an hour.
+The inside of the church is simply stunning; we simply sat and marvelled at the interiors for about half an hour.

-Frauenkirche, the Church of Our Lady
+Frauenkirche, the church of our Lady in Munich Germany

 Frauenkirche stands out in Marienplatz with its distinct onion-shaped domes.
 The church is the seat of the Archbishop of Munich.